2018 FIFA World Cup Group H: Poland vs Senegal

 The two teams had never met before.

 Senegal had the first clear chance in the 18th minute, M'Baye Niang dragging an effort wide after a break.
-Senegal took the lead when Idrissa Gueye's 20-yard shot took a huge deflection off Thiago Cionek to wrong-foot Poland goalkeeper Wojciech Szczęsny and give Senegal the lead.
+Senegal took the lead when Idrissa Gueye's 20-yard shot took a huge deflection off Thiago Cionek to flick in Poland goalkeeper Wojciech Szczęsny's goal and give Senegal the lead.
 Robert Lewandowski stepped up to float a 25-yard free-kick over the wall, Khadim N'Diaye dived to turn the ball away.
 Grzegorz Krychowiak hooked a high ball back towards his own goal from inside the Senegal half and with Szczesny attempting to intercept by coming out of his penalty area, Niang knocked the ball past him before side footing into an unguarded goal.
 Arkadiusz Milik slotted a Łukasz Piszczek cross wide at the near post.
 Dawid Kownacki's headed attempt was saved late on by N'Diaye but the goalkeeper was beaten by Krychowiak's header with five minutes to go after a free kick from the right.

 Cionek became the first Polish player to score an own goal in a World Cup match.
 Cionek's own goal was only the second time an African nation has benefited from an own goal in a World Cup match, after Andoni Zubizarreta for Spain against Nigeria in 1998.
 Senegal continued their impressive undefeated run in an opening World Cup match, having beaten France 1–0 in 2002.